A Lower Interest Rate Is Not the Only Way to Save On a Mortgage Refinance

 • Use low-interest cash to pay off your high-interest debt.

 There are times when a lower monthly mortgage payment can make it easier to meet your monthly budget goals.
-If a few years have passed since you signed your last loan documents, it’s possible you can lower your monthly payment by refinancing to another 30-year mortgage.
+If a few years have passed since you signed your last loan documents, it’s possible you can lower your monthly payment by refinancing to another 30-year mortgage, even at a slightly higher rate.
 The extra money in your budget could be used for other things, including paying off high-interest debt, taking on a car payment, or saving for a large purchase.

 • Decrease your monthly mortgage payment.